 - Repeat this with the four seams.

-- Sew the seams together to create one longer strip of fabric.
+- Sew the seams together to create one long strip of fabric.

-- At this point determine how long you would like you leash to be, standard leashes are 5 or 6 feet long.
-Add 10- 12 inches on to your desired length for the handle.
+- At this point, determine how long you would like your leash to be.
+Standard leashes are 5 or 6 feet long.
+Add 10- 12 inches to your desired length for the handle.

-- With the other end, measure about 10 inches and loop the jean over itself.
+- With the other end, measure about 10 inches and loop the jean over themselves.

 - Test out the strength of the seams indoors before you go on a walk outside.